-Jacob Thomas is a human rights activist and one of Australia's most prominent leaders in sexual orientation and gender identity.
+Jacob Thomas is a human rights activist and one of Australia's most prominent sexual orientation and gender identity leaders.
 I invited Jacob to be a guest on the podcast so that they could help me unpack some of the many questions I have about how employers, recruiters, and coaches can better support trans, gender diverse, and nonbinary professionals.
 And Jacob did not disappoint.
-This is a much-needed discussion that I hope all my listeners will be interested in for their personal and professional development.
+This is a much-needed discussion that I hope all my listeners will be interested in for personal and professional development.

 Some of the topics of our conversation include:

 - employers and organizations looking for quick wins with what Jacob explains is "pink" dollar

 - the recruitment of queers employees to reach diversity markers